mitrofmep/OCR-Telegram-Bot/README.md

 # Stack
 The bot is built with Java 11 and Spring Boot.
 It is based on the [TelegramBots library](https://github.com/rubenlagus/TelegramBots), which provides a simple and flexible framework for building Telegram bots.

-# Usage
-To use the bot, simply add it to your Telegram contacts and start a conversation.
-You can send pictures to the bot, along with any text messages or commands that it supports.

 # Demo
 A real working example of the bot can be found at https://t.me/mitrofmepbot.
 Feel free to try it out and see how it works.